Angry Chair: Release and reception

-"Angry Chair" was released as a single in 1992.
-"Angry Chair" peaked at number 34 on the Billboard Mainstream Rock Tracks chart and at number 27 on the Billboard Modern Rock Tracks chart.
-It is notable for being the only song by the band to chart higher on the Modern Rock Tracks chart than on the Mainstream Rock Tracks chart and most Alice in Chains singles usually either fail to enter the Modern Rock chart or chart lower.
-The UK single was released in May 1993.
-"Angry Chair" reached the top 40 in the UK and the top 30 in Ireland.
+Columbia Records serviced "Angry Chair" to US radio on November 30, 1992.
+It peaked at number 34 on Billboard's Album Rock Tracks chart and number 27 on the Modern Rock Tracks chart.
+The single was issued in Australia on January 25, 1993, where it reached number 11 on ARIA's Alternative chart.
+In the UK, it was released on May 24, 1993, peaking at number 33 on the UK Singles Chart and number 28 in Ireland.

 Ned Raggett of AllMusic said that "Layne Staley and Jerry Cantrell unsurprisingly are the ones who transform the song into something really spectacular" and added that the song features "entrancing verses, ominous, echo-swathed and charged with a looming destruction."

 Music video

 The music video for "Angry Chair" was released in 1992 and was directed by Matt Mahurin, who later directed the "No Excuses" music video for the band.
 The video is available on the home video release Music Bank: The Videos.